 The New Year can be a hard holiday to spend alone after a breakup.
 If you find yourself anxious and sad, just know that you are not alone and that it won’t always feel that way.
 With everyone staying home this year, it’s going to be a particularly difficult one for many.
 But the silver lining is that there’s less pressure to plan anything at all, which is one of the most stressful parts of this holiday for people who are struggling through a difficult moment.

 Here are a few strategies to get you through New Year’s:

-1. Spend some time reflecting on this year.
+Spend some time reflecting on this year.

 Shift your perspective.